This fresh and tangy German cucumber salad is a classic staple at any Midwestern potluck. Easy to prepare, it is always a crowd pleaser.

 - 1 tablespoon White Sugar

-- Peel and thinly slice cucumber then sprinkle with 1/2 teaspoon of Kosher salt, and let rest in a colander for two hours to drain excess moisture. (this is optional)
+- Using a sharp knife or a mandoline, peel and thinly slice cucumbers.
+Then sprinkle the sliced cucumbers with ½ teaspoon of Kosher salt, and let them rest in a colander for two hours to drain excess water. (this is optional but recommended)

-- While cucumber slices are resting prepare the dressing by combining all remaining ingredients in a dish, and set in the refrigerator to chill.
+- While cucumber slices are resting prepare the dressing by combining all remaining ingredients in a small bowl, and set in the refrigerator to chill.

-- After cucumbers have rested, pat dry with paper towel and add to the bowl with the dressing.
+- After cucumbers have rested, pat dry with paper towel and add to a medium bowl with the dressing.
 Toss to combine and serve.